"

 Important note about AI detectors in college and the workplace

 Keep in mind that many companies and institutions are now using AI detectors to filter resumes, cover letters, and grant applications.
 In college, your instructor may have a very restrictive AI policy and use detectors (in ways that protect your privacy) to determine how much work is likely to have been machine-generated.
-There are issues with AI detectors, certainly, but they’re usually better than humans at detecting GenAI and you should be aware of your instructor’s (and potential employer’s) expectations.
-See below for more about CWI’s AI Syllabus Policies.
+You should be should be aware of your instructor’s (and potential employer’s) expectations.
+See below for more about CWI’s AI Syllabus Policies as well as how to acknowledge when GenAI has impacted your work.

 Understanding AI Syllabus Policies